Akash187/SketchBrahma-Assignment/Readme.md

 # SketchBrahma-Assignment

-## Fully responsive Front-End of a FindsInn Website.
+## Fully responsive Front-End of a FundsInn Website.
 ## The project is developed for Front End Developer Internship by SketchBrahma.

 ## Live Preview at (http://fundsinn.bitballoon.com)